ropensci-archive/roweb2/content/technotes/2020-05-07-rmd-citations/index.md

 #### Create and use a cite function

-Then in another chunk, we'll create a function creating the citations in the format we need it to have it appear as a footnote: `[^key]`.
+Then in another R code chunk, we'll create a function which writes the citations in the format we want.
+Our citation format is a footnote: `[^key]`.

 ```r
 cite <- function(key, bib = mybib) {